 |Appropriation Act - Item 442.
 (Regular Session, 1993)|

 |The fire services community is providing an invaluable service to the citizens of Virginia.
 The Department of Fire Programs conducted a study of the cost savings of volunteers in Virginia.
 It was determined that the cost saving of salaries alone amounted to $469,000,000 per year.
-To fund these services is cost prohibitive.
+To fund these services is cost-prohibitive.
 We are very fortunate to have so many professional firefighters in Virginia.
 The greater majority volunteer their time, talents, and resources to serve their communities and their state.|

 In 1984, the General Assembly passed Section 38.2-401 of the Code of Virginia which established a "Fire Programs Fund."
 Since 1985, $44,028,797 has been collected and returned to the localities to purchase firefighting equipment and train firefighters.
-The professionalism of our firefighters and the quality of firefighting equipment has risen to an all time high in Virginia.
-The services provided by the fire services community of Virginia is second to none in the nation.
+The professionalism of our firefighters and the quality of firefighting equipment has risen to an all-time high in Virginia.
+The services provided by the fire services community of Virginia are second to none in the nation.
 However, the cost of equipment and training continues to rise.